 MINIMUM ELIGIBILITY REQUIREMENTS: ACADEMIC AND PROFESSIONAL EXPERIENCE

-- Have career goals consistent with the degree offered by the Educational Psychology Program.
+- Have career goals consistent with the degree offered by the Counselor Education program

 Note: Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, veteran status, or any other basis protected by law.
 For inquiries regarding nondiscrimination policies, contact the executive director for Equity and Access at (540) 231-8771 or Virginia Tech, North End Center, Suite 2300 (0318), 300 Turner St. NW, Blacksburg, VA 24061.

 Include a scanned copy of your official transcripts with your online application, then arrange for an official copy to be sent to both Graduate Admissions and School of Education after you receive an offer of admission.

 The GREs are not required for admission to the Counselor Education and Supervision (Ph.D. in Counselor Education).
 If you wish to submit scores, please have the testing agency send official scores to Virginia Tech Graduate School, code 5859.